maurasaxon/Saxon-Portfolio/Final_Project_COMPLETE.md

 I think the bar chart with benchmarks portraying percentage of no prenatal care is concise, yet thought-provoking.
 I used the same data set for the Maternal Mortality Rates graphs as well as the Trend line graphs.
 I thought it was important to use the same data, but visualize it differently because I was using this data to make two separate points.
 I wanted the Maternal Mortality Rates charts to show the large difference between the rates of Black women and White women.
 The other point I made was regarding the trends of those races; the national average rate for both races is increasing, but the rate for White women in Pennsylvania is decreasing while the rate for Black women is a perpetually straight line.
 It is clear there are no advancements in improving the Maternal Mortality rate of Black women in Pennsylvania.

+I was disappointed when I was searching for data on all races; unfortunately, there is inconsistent data published on the Maternal Mortality rates of Hispanic, Asian, Pacific Islander, and First Nation women.
+Due to this inconsistency, I was forced to only use rates of White and Black women.
+These data points still got the point across, though.

-Regarding color scheme, I purposefully made the story gendered by using pinks and blues.
+Regarding color scheme, I purposefully made the story gendered by using pinks (#ffb6c1) and blues.
 Pink and blue make people think of babies because newborns are usually wrapped in a blue or pink blanket after they are born.
 I wanted people to subconsiously begin thinking about childbirth and their own mother's to get the reader emotionally involved.

 ![NO PRENATAL CARE CHART](https://user-images.githubusercontent.com/54918227/66529724-82342d00-ead2-11e9-947a-e70186f19ceb.png)